 You can also preview work with students who might require lead time in order to participate, which may be an email the night before that offers an example problem or includes a few talking points related to the next day’s discussion topic.
 Another idea is to have several due dates, where students can send in a rough draft, receive feedback, then utilize a few extra days to revise and turn in their best work.
 The option for unlimited submissions through Turnitin Feedback Studio is a great way for all types of learners to take ownership of their learning at their own pace, iterating and reiterating before a final draft.

-Upholding rules, setting aside time for personalization, and maintaining flexibility are all going to take extra effort and a lot of strength from educators in the coming months.
-All students, especially those with learning differences, are looking to you to help shepherd them through these uncertain times.
-And even if it’s just for the 60 minutes that you’re on the call, offering them a consistent smile and relied-upon calm energy, will get them (and you!) through another day.
+Upholding rules, setting aside time for personalization, and maintaining flexibility are all going to take extra effort and a lot of strength from educators.
+All students, especially those with learning differences, are looking to you to help shepherd them through these uncertain times and support them as they seek learning success in a digital learning environment.

 Turnitin blog posts, delivered straight to your inbox.